vigneshgit2005/Rock_Paper_Scissor_Game/README.md

 ## License 📜

-MIT License - Free to use and modify
+Apache License - Free to use and modify